simontkl/torch-vantage6/README.md

 # PyTorch model implementation into vantage6 infrastructure
 This implementation uses the (https://vantage6.ai) solution.
 Vantage6 allows to execute computations on federated datasets.

-As of now, the implementation consists of file structure and slight adjustments to the code examples and guideline as outlined in the vantage6 documentation (https://docs.vantage6.ai/).

-It should change to include or be replaced by simplemodel and coordination.

 ### Dockerfile